 If this tank has enough capacity for your needs and it also fits inside your vehicle, that’s a perfect choice.

 100-Gallon Water Tank by DetailKing

-This 100-Gallon water tank by DetailKing (check the price on Amazon now) is a specifically designed water tank for all mobile detailers.
+This 100-Gallon water tank by DetailKing is a specifically designed water tank for all mobile detailers.
 In their store on Amazon, you can choose between many different water tanks, depending on the size you need.

 The price tag is a bit higher, but it’s due to the high-quality materials used to build this fantastic water tank that can provide you with enough water to wash around 7-10 mid-sized vehicles.

-It’s UV resistant, so that you can use it outside too.
+It’s UV-resistant, so you can use it outside too.
 The plastic won’t damage.
 To better fit inside your car, there are molded slots for tie-down straps.
 That way, the tank won’t wiggle when you’re driving the vehicle.

 Dimensions: 38.5L” x 26.5W” x 25H”